- When is the application deadline for entering freshman?

 No. You will only need to complete one application for admission to UT.

-No. Our application is entirely separate from the ApplyTexas application and therefore you do not have to indicate on ApplyTexas that you will be applying for our scholarships.
+No. You do not have to indicate on ApplyTexas that you will be applying for our scholarships.

 Nothing.
 Our application is entirely free and available to anyone applying to UT!